turbot/steampipe-action-check/README.md

 You can execute the querying via Turbot Pipes, which is useful if you do not wish to store credentials in GitHub for all your plugin connections.

-The below example shows how to configure an [implicit workspace](https://steampipe.io/docs/managing/workspaces#implicit-workspaces)
+The below example shows how to configure an [implicit workspace](https://steampipe.io/docs/managing/workspaces#implicit-workspaces) within the `additional-args` input.

 ```yaml
 steps: